shravanithakare/Emotion-based-music-player-main-/README.md

 # Emotion-based-music-player-main-
-This is a project using machine learning for detecting emotions based on the expression of the users.
-The interface is made up of HTML, CSS and JS, and the main code is of Python.
+Welcome to new project emotion based music built by using mediapipe and keras. also opencv and streamlit is used to create a webapp. for capturing the webcam in the browser i used streamlit-webrtc module.
+I explained all of the code in this video which is required to create a webapp for emotion based music recommender.